 - To associate the open files with a specific pending changelist, use the -c flag.
-If you omit the -c flag, the open files are associated with the default changelist - To specify file type, use the -t flag - To display a preview of the specified add operation without changing any files or metadata, use the ¬n flag
+If you omit the -c flag, the open files are associated with the default changelist - To specify file type, use the -t flag - To display a preview of the specified add operation without changing any files or metadata, use the ¬n flag p4 admin

--c changelist Opens the files for add within the specified changelist .
-If this option is not used, the files are linked to the default changelist. -n Preview which files would be opened for add, without actually changing any files or metadata. -t filetype By default, p4 add assumes the file is a simple text file.
-The following alternate filetypes are available: text+x - executable file, such as a shell script symlink - symbolic link binary - binary file binary+F - large binary file, to be stored using git-lfs g-opts See "Global options" on page 705.
+The following alternate filetypes are available: text+x - executable file, such as a shell script symlink - symbolic link binary - binary file binary+F - large binary file, to be stored using git-lfs See "Global options" on page 722.